Capers

 So, I did some research.
 The caper (Capparis spinosa L.) is a perennial spiny shrub that bears rounded, fleshy leaves and big white to pinkish-white flowers.
 The capers that we buy in the shops are the pickled bud of this plant.
 The bush is native to the Mediterranean region, growing wild on walls or in rocky coastal areas.

-A classic British dish is Mutton with Caper Sauce.
+A classic British dish is "Mutton with Caper Sauce".
 My dear ol' grandma used to eat mutton.
 It disappeared from the shops in the '70's, when lamb took off.
 Remember all those ads for New Zealand lamb?
+But a properly cooked mutton is a noble thing, indeed.

-But a properly cooked mutton is a noble old thing, indeed.
-To make caper sauce, make a white sauce in the usual way- (if you remember, a roux of butter and flour, with added milk, stock, and salt and pepper, to make a smooth sauce).
-Add a handful of capers, and adjust the seasoning, Make sure that the flour is cooked properly, and serve with the mutton.
+To make caper sauce, start off with a white sauce in the usual way- (cook a roux of butter and flour, add milk, chicken or vegetable stock, and season with salt and pepper.)
+Add a handful of capers, and adjust the seasoning.
+Check that the flour is cooked properly, and serve with the mutton.